-I don’t often bake with veggies, but if there is one exception, it is Zucchini.
+I don't often bake with veggies, but if there is one exception, it is Zucchini.
 I have been making savory Healthy Zucchini Muffins for years and always find it to be as much of a delicious treat as Sweet Zucchini Muffins.

 Not only they are super easy to make, they are also great to get your kids to eat more veggies...
 Just like my Cheese and Spinach Muffins, these hidden vegetable muffins are packed with yummy and healthy ingredients, and are perfect as:

 - a snack